peakmediation/Peak-Mediation-Android-SDK/README.md

             // load the nativeAd.getMainImage() into your ImageView for the main image
             // load the nativeAd.getIcon() into your ImageView for icon image
+            // set the nativeAd.getPrivacyIcon() into ImageView for privacy information icon image
             // set the nativeAd.getTitle() into you TextView for title
             // set the nativeAd.getText() into you TextView for description text
             // set the nativeAd.getActionText() into your Button